buitcj/docs/notes/git_notes.md

 Delete a commit by using the `drop` keyword

-Merge a commit by using `squash` or `fixup` to merge it into the previous ocommit.
+Merge a commit by using `squash` or `fixup` to merge it into the previous commit.

 ###Common Usecase #3: Adding to something that you already committed but didn't push to the public branch.